2PM: Pre-debut

 The members of 2PM all auditioned to join JYP Entertainment, with the exception of Thai-American member Nichkhun, who was scouted as a high school senior in the United States, became the company's first non-ethnic Korean trainee in 2006, and eventually became the first Thai idol in the Korean entertainment industry upon debut.
 Jaebeom and Jun.
 K were chosen from auditions in 2004, and Wooyoung was chosen after placing first in JYP Entertainment's first open audition in 2007.
 Taecyeon, Junho and Chansung had participated in JYP Entertainment's 2006 audition TV program Superstar Survival; Junho finished as the winner, while Taecyeon and Chansung were given trainee contracts despite being eliminated.
 Three of the members had previously lived in the United States: Jaebeom in the Seattle area, Nichkhun in Southern California, and Taecyeon in Massachusetts.

 Originally, the members of 2PM were part of a larger group known as One Day.
-A reality TV series called Hot Blood Men captured the group's training days and had viewers vote on which trainees would debut.
+In early 2008, a reality TV series on Mnet called Hot Blooded Men captured the group's training days and had viewers vote on which trainees would debut.
 Former member Jaebeom received the most fan votes, finishing in the top spot, while three trainees were eliminated: Lee Swichi, Jeong Jin-woon, and Yoon Doo-joon.
 However, Jeong would later replace Im Daehun upon the latter's withdrawal.
 By the end of the training process, One Day had been reduced to an eleven-member group.
 The band was then split into four-member ballad group 2AM and seven-member dance-focused group 2PM.
 Jaebeom was chosen to serve as 2PM's leader, as the oldest and most well-rounded member.